 Can I meet with a counselor to go over my transcripts and application?

 The School offers Information Sessions on campus for prospective applicants.
 These sessions give you an opportunity to visit the USC Health Sciences Campus and its facilities, meet with Pharmacy students and admission staff, and learn about the School’s programs and the application process.
 Your coursework/transcripts will be evaluated once your application is submitted.

 Can I change my proposed course schedule for the pre-pharmacy requirements?

 Yes.
 Please submit an updated schedule of courses in writing to the USC School of Pharmacy Office of Admission and Student Affairs.
 Make sure you are taking equivalent courses as listed in the Course Equivalencies section.

 Can I submit my application before I complete my prerequisites?

 Yes.
 You should have completed most of your pre-pharmacy coursework by the time you submit your application.
 You must indicate on your application when and where you will be taking the remaining prerequisites.
-You must complete all your pre-pharmacy requirements by mid-August before Orientation starts.
-It is highly recommended that you complete all math and science courses during the regular academic term.
+All pre-pharmacy courses must be completed by the end of the spring of your entering year.

 Do you accept international transcripts?